 JAN.
-4, 2002 Neo-Nazi National Alliance member Michael Edward Smith is arrested after a car chase in Nashville, Tenn., that began when he was spotted sitting in a car with a semi-automatic rifle pointed at Sherith vP IMAGES/DAILY INTER LAKE/ROBIN LOZNAK
+4, 2002 Neo-Nazi National Alliance member Michael Edward Smith is arrested after a car chase in Nashville, Tenn., that began when he was spotted sitting in a car with a semi-automatic rifle pointed at Sherith Israel that he carried out computer searches for Jewish schools and synagogues.

-Israel Pre-School, run by a local synagogue.
-In Smith's car, home and storage unit, officials find an arsenal that includes a .50-caliber rifle, 10 hand grenades,

-13 pipe bombs, binary explosives, semi-automatic pistols, ammunition and an array of military manuals.
-They also find teenage porn on Smith's computer and evidence that he carried out computer searches for Jewish schools and synagogues.
 In one of his E-mails, Smith wrote that Jews "perhaps" should be "stuffed head first into an oven."
-Smith is sentenced to more than 10 years in prison, with an expected release date in 2011.
+Smith is sentenced to more than 10 years in prison and released in 2011.

+Pre-School, run by a local synagogue.
+In Smith's car, home and storage unit, officials find an arsenal that includes a .50-caliber rifle, 10 hand grenades, 13 pipe bombs, binary explosives, semi-automatic pistols, ammunition and an array of military manuals.
+They also find teenage porn on Smith's computer and evidence